Angel is a pool enthusiast who has been playing at least four nights a week for the last three years. Her favorite game is 8 ball.

 What's the deal with gloves and billiards?
 Wearing a glove virtually eliminates any friction from moving your cue back and forth on your bridge hand as you position your shot.
-My mom got me these for my birthday last year and I fell in love with them!
-CUESOUL gloves
+My mom got me these CUESOUL gloves for my birthday last year, and I fell in love with them!

-I cut the tips off of the fingers when I got my glove.
+When I got my glove, I cut the tips off of the fingers.
 I prefer to feel the felt with my fingers, and the slipperiness of the glove made me nervous about my fingers slipping on the table while holding my bridge in position.
-This is especially true when you are using a difficult bridge, such as when the cue ball is up against the object ball and you need to use an awkward, raised bridge.
+This is especially true when you are using a difficult bridge, such as when the cue ball is up against the object ball, and you need to use an awkward, raised bridge.
 Snipping the tips off eliminated this concern for me.